 - Drivers make a left or right turn without checking for smaller vehicles, such as bikes, and hitting a cyclist who is traveling straight.

-- Drivers act aggressively towards cyclists, riding their bumper or not giving them enough room to drive safely.
+- Drivers act aggressively towards cyclists, following too closely or not giving them enough room to ride safely.

 - Passengers or drivers in a parked vehicle open their door without checking first, “dooring” a cyclist who is passing by on the street.